UNiting couples In the Treatment of Eating disorders (UNITE): A couple-based pilot intervention for binge-eating disorder

-Directions: All assessments will be conducted at the UNC Center of Excellence for Eating Disorders (first floor of the UNC Neurosciences Hospital) or via phone (if unable to travel to UNC).
+Directions: All assessments will be conducted at the UNC Center of Excellence for Eating Disorders (first floor of the UNC Neurosciences Hospital).

 Cynthia M. Bulik, PhD, FAED is Distinguished Professor of Eating Disorders, Department of Psychiatry University of North Carolina School of Medicine, Professor of Nutrition in the Gillings School of Global Public Health, Director of the UNC Center of Excellence for Eating Disorders, and Co-Director of the UNC Center for Psychiatric Genomics.
 She received her BA from the University of Notre Dame and her MA and PhD from the University of California at Berkeley.
 She completed internships and post-doctoral fellowships at the Western Psychiatric Institute and Clinic in Pittsburgh, PA.
 She developed outpatient, partial hospitalization, and inpatient services for eating disorders both in New Zealand and in the United States.
 Her research includes treatment, laboratory, animal, epidemiological, twin and molecular genetic studies of eating disorders and body weight regulation.
 She is a past president of the Academy for Eating Disorders, past Vice-President of the Eating Disorders Coalition, and past Associate Editor of the International Journal of Eating Disorders.
 Dr. Bulik has written over 450 scientific papers and chapters on eating disorders, and is author of the books Eating Disorders: Detection and Treatment, Runaway Eating, Crave: Why You Binge Eat and How To Stop, Abnormal Psychology (Beidel, Bulik, Stanley), The Woman in the Mirror (2011), and Midlife Eating Disorders (2013, Walker).